DhibarSibasish/Skin-cancer/README.md

 ### The dataset used in this project is the HAM10000 dataset.

-Source: HAM10000 Dataset
+  - Source: HAM10000 Dataset

-Images: 10,015 dermoscopic images, categorized into seven classes.
+  - Images: 10,015 dermoscopic images, categorized into seven classes.

-Preprocessing: Images resized to 128x128 for consistency.
+  - Preprocessing: Images resized to 128x128 for consistency.

+## Libraries Used:
+- numpy
+- keras
+- tensorflow-cpu==2.5.0
+- pandas
+- matplotlib
+- pillow
+- flask
+- seaborn
+- gunicorn